Iran Says Its Revolutionary Guard Seized Foreign Oil Tanker In Strait Of Hormuz

 The vessel was seized south of Larak Island in the Strait of Hormuz, according to the state-run IRNA news agency.
 The island sits less than 20 miles off the Iranian mainland, south of Bandar Abbas.

-As quoted by Iran's semi-official Fars news outlet, the Iranian military said in a statement Thursday that the tanker was on its way "to deliver the smuggled fuel received from the Iranian dhows to foreign ships in farther areas but it failed thanks to the IRGC Naval forces' vigilance."
+As quoted by Iran's semiofficial Fars news outlet, the Iranian military said in a statement Thursday that the tanker was on its way "to deliver the smuggled fuel received from the Iranian dhows to foreign ships in farther areas but it failed thanks to the IRGC Naval forces' vigilance."

 Without naming the tanker, the military says it has a cargo capacity of 2 million liters — making it a small vessel when compared to supertankers that can carry 2 million barrels of oil.